-488. If it is apparent to a notary, from a will or an inheritance contract submitted to him or her, that a secondary heir for the estate has been named, he or she shall notify a court regarding this, which shall establish a trusteeship to compile an inventory of the estate (Section 665).
-If such an estate also contains immovable property, then the duty of the primary heir to transfer it to a secondary heir must be registered in the appropriate Land Register, for which the trustee shall take responsibility.
+488. If it is apparent to a notary, from a will or an inheritance contract submitted to him or her, that a secondary heir for the estate has been named, he or she shall draw up a notarial deed regarding the establishment of a trusteeship for the estate to compile an inventory of the estate (Section 665).
+If such an estate also contains immovable property, then the duty of the primary heir to transfer it to a secondary heir must be registered in the relevant Land Register in accordance with Section 81, Paragraph four of the Land Register Law.